cis-ds/course-site/content/notes/tidy-data.markdown

 Note that in this data frame, each variable is in its own column (`country`, `year`, `cases`, and `population`), each observation is in its own row (i.e. each row is a different country-year pairing), and each value has its own cell.

-## Gathering
+## Longer

-**Gathering** entails bringing a variable spread across multiple columns into a single column.
+`tidyr` contains two major functions that can be used to tidy datasets. `pivot_longer()` makes datasets **longer** by increasing the number of rows and decreasing the number of columns.
+Many datasets you obtain are optimized for ease of data entry or ease of comparison rather than ease of analysis.
+This means data is typically stored messy with more columns than necessary.

 For example, this version of `table1` is not tidy because the `year` variable is spread across multiple columns:

 ```r